Construction drainage design and compliance

 Contact the local water and sewerage company before or during your planning application.
 Request a pre-development enquiry to establish sewer connection points, capacity in the existing network, and whether any infrastructure upgrades are needed.
 This enquiry will also confirm whether the company is willing to adopt surface water sewers and sustainable drainage features on your site.

-All sewers intended for adoption must be designed in accordance with the Design and Construction Guidance (DCG), which superseded the former Sewers for Adoption (8th Edition) in 2020.
+All sewers intended for adoption must be designed in accordance with the Design and Construction Guidance (DCG), which replaced Sewers for Adoption from April 2020 (the 7th Edition was the last operative edition; the drafted 8th Edition was never brought into effect and its content was folded into the DCG).
 The DCG sets out pipe materials, diameters, gradients, access point spacing, manholes, pumping stations, and construction methods that the water company will accept.
 Appoint a drainage engineer experienced in DCG standards.

 Submit the detailed drainage layout, hydraulic calculations, longitudinal sections, and construction details to the water company for technical approval.
 The company assesses the design against DCG requirements and may request amendments.
 Do not begin drainage construction until design approval is confirmed in writing.